ccabanero/template-express-graphql/README.md

 }
 ````

-Alterantively, create a named query
+Alterantively, create a named query (useful for client-side use).

 ````
 query findUser {